 At this point in the chronology things start to get strange.
 The next reference to time indicates that the Ark spends seven months with the Philistines.

 What are we supposed to do with a time reference which is not a full year?
 There have been none of those so far.
-The closest we’ve seen is Ishmael’s life being out of synchronization with the main calendar.
+The closest we have seen is Ishmael’s life being out of synchronization with the main calendar.

 The answer is this.
 If God wants to tell us that the Ark spent seven months with the Philistines, then we must track it that way too.
 What this does is push all other future references out by 7 months.

 To cope with this added complexity, we will start to use a notation for indicating months as well as years.
 Putting years first, all month references will follow their indicated year.
-This 7 month adventure begins, presumably, in the first month of the next year on our chronology, or 9887/1 and runs through the seventh month or 9887/7.
+This 7 month adventure begins, presumably, in the first month of the next year on our chronology, or 9887-01 AA and runs through the seventh month or 9887-07 AA.

-What ever comes next must start in the eighth month of that same year or 9887/8.
+What ever comes next must start in the eighth month of that same year or 9887-08 AA.

-Before we go much further, understand that there were times when the nation of Israel was to assemble each year.
+Before we go much further, understand that there were times when the children of Jacob were to assemble each year.
 The Passover, in the first month, and in the seventh month.

 Why would seven months be the indicated month length here?
 Because the Ark is presumably back when the country gets together and compares notes and news on what has been happening across the land.